Unit at a glance

 The role of political parties and independent representatives in Australia’s system of government, including the formation of governments (ACHCK075)

-How citizens’ choices are shaped at election time, including the influence of the media (ACHCK076)
+How citizens’ political choices are shaped, including the influence of the media (ACHCK076)

 Civics and citizenship skills